b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 sco(s)
 ```

-Here, we calculated a so called `LStatistic`.
-I made the name up, because that
+Here, we calculated a so called L-Statistic (`LStatistic`).
+I made the name up,
-is the first name that came to my mind.
-Perhaps it is because my family name is
+because that is the first name that came to my mind.
+Perhaps it is because my
-Lukaszuk or maybe because I'm selfish.
-Anyway, the higher the L-statistic (so
+family name is Lukaszuk or maybe because I'm selfish.
+Anyway, the higher the
-the ratio of group spread around the overall mean to within group spread) the
+L-statistic (so the ratio of group spread around the overall mean to within
-smaller the probability that such a big difference was caused by a chance alone
+group spread) the smaller the probability that such a big difference was caused
-(hmm, I think I said something along those lines in one of the previous
+by a chance alone (hmm, I think I said something along those lines in one of the
-chapters).
+previous chapters).
 If only we could reliably determine the cutoff point for my
 `LStatistic`.

 Luckily, there is no point for us to do that since one-way ANOVA relies on a
 similar metric called F-statistic (BTW.
 Did I mention that the ANOVA was
 developed by [Ronald Fisher](https://en.wikipedia.org/wiki/Ronald_Fisher)?
 Of
-course in that case others bestow the name in his honor).
+course, in that case others bestow the name in his honor).
 Observe.
 First,
 experiment 1:

 ```jl